sncfl/netex/documentation/00_introduction/3_data_organisation.md

 #### Multi-operator notes

 - In a national aggregated publication, **XML filenames MUST remain operator-neutral**; operator attribution is expressed in the data (OperatorRef, AuthorityRef, etc.).
-- If multiple operators publish independently, ZIP archive names (see §3.5.1) **may include the operator**, but XML filenames should remain neutral.
+- If multiple operators publish independently, ZIP archive names **may include the operator**, but XML filenames should remain neutral.
 - All operator codespaces (e.g. `LU:CFL`, `LU:RGTR`, `LU:TICE`) **must be declared in `resource.xml`** and used consistently.

 ---